MEET THE TEAM

 Julie is interested in risk and resilience in disadvantaged youth, including children who have experienced maltreatment and discrimination.
 She is interested in how their early-life experiences are associated with mental and physical health across the lifespan, as well as the role psychosocial factors (e.g., child-caregiver relationship, emotion regulation skills) have in buffering negative health outcomes.

-Elizabeth Wiggins is a first-year psychology graduate student in the Behavioral and Brain Sciences Ph.D. program at the University of Georgia from Washington, DC.
-She received her BS in Psychology with a minor in Health Studies from Haverford College in 2021.
-Elizabeth completed her undergraduate senior thesis titled, “The COVID-19 Crisis and Racial Health Disparities: Building Trust and Vaccine Confidence.”
+Elizabeth Wiggins is a second-year psychology graduate student in the Behavioral and Brain Sciences Ph.D. program at the University of Georgia from Washington, DC.
+She received her B.S. in Psychology with a minor in Health Studies from Haverford College in 2021.

-She has held positions at the National Institutes of Health including in the Office of Global Research at NIAID and the Division of Behavioral and Social Research at NIA working on projects related to health disparities.
+She has held positions at the National Institutes of Health in the Office of Global Research at NIAID and the Division of Behavioral and Social Research at NIA working on projects related to health disparities.
 Elizabeth was also awarded a Haverford College Center for Peace and Global Citizenship Fellowship to study social determinants of health in Oaxaca, Mexico.
+She is interested in examining how social relationships affect health across the lifespan.

 Dee Cole Vodicka